CNN Allegedly Ordered Anchors To Trash Donna Brazile’s Book About Hillary Clinton, Tucker Carlson Claims

 “Hillary Clinton is the establishment figure in the Democratic Party, and if you identify with the Democratic Party…Hillary Clinton is going to be somebody you’re going to swear your fealty to.
 I personally don’t mind that these journalists adore Democratic Party establishment leaders…but what I think is really offensive are two things: Number one, when they pretend that they don’t have opinions, that they’re really neutral, and they conceal or therefor deceive what their true allegiances are, and secondly when they’re willing to endorse outright factual falsehoods in order to serve their hidden political agenda…”

-The interview with Carlson was a follow-up to an Intercept article in which Greenwald identified three “lies” that journalists published about the Brazile allegations, as various reporters claimed the secret agreement only applied to the general election, that Bernie Sanders signed the same agreement as Clinton did, and that Brazile could replace Clinton as the presidential nominee unilaterally.
+The interview with Carlson was a follow-up to an Intercept article in which Greenwald identified three “lies” that liberal journalists published about the Brazile allegations, as various reporters claimed the secret agreement only applied to the general election, that Bernie Sanders signed the same agreement as Clinton did, and that Brazile could replace Clinton as the presidential nominee unilaterally.

 CNN gave the following statement to Business Insider about Carlson’s initial accusations.